marushkevych/marushkevych.github.io/_posts/2016-03-01-back-from-meteor.md

 Yes, it's been a while, but I'm back.
 I was completely consumed by the work in a startup called Onist, where I was doing full-stack JS using Meteor, Node and Redis.

-Now that I'm back to sane client-side JS and good old angular, I can take a moment to reflect on my experience with Meteor.
+Now that I'm back to RESTfull APIs, sane client-side JS and good old angular, I can take a moment to reflect on my experience with Meteor.

 Meteor is amazing!